TampliteSK/Dragonrose_Cpp/README.md

 # Dragonrose_Cpp Chess Engine

 ## Overview
+Dragonrose is a [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface)-compliant chess engine written in C++. <br>
+Dragonrose is a command-line interface (CLI).
+It is highly recommended to use Dragonrose via a graphic-user interface (GUI) that supports UCI, such as [En Croissant](https://encroissant.org/), [Arena](http://www.playwitharena.de/) or [Banksia](https://banksiagui.com/), in order to have a better user experience.

-**A rewrite of the original [Dragonrose](https://github.com/TampliteSK/dragonrose) in C++.** <br>
+This repository is a **rewrite of the original [C Dragonrose](https://github.com/TampliteSK/dragonrose)**. <br>
 Notable differences with older repo: <br>
-- Uses magic bitboards to generate attacks, as well as pre-generated attack tables
+- Uses magic bitboards to generate attacks, storing them in pre-generated attack tables for lookups later
-- Custom movegen
+- No longer uses the built-in opening book that comes with VICE
 - Consistent naming convention, data types and parameter ordering
-- Taking inspiration from more engines
+- Takes inspiration from more engines

-Through the rewrite, the code quality is expected to increase, and my knowledge of C++ can be improved. <br>
-You are free to borrow and modify my code if you so wish, as long as you give credit. <br>
+You are free to borrow and/or modify my code if you so wish, as long as you give credit. <br>
 To use the engine, either grab the binary from releases, or build the project locally.
 In the future I will consider releasing Linux builds. <br>

 ## Inspirations and Acknowledgments
 Dragonrose is greatly inspired by [VICE chess engine](https://github.com/bluefeversoft/vice/tree/main/Vice11/src), developed by by Richard Allbert (Bluefever Software), which is a didactic chess engine aimed to introduce beginners to the world of chess programming.
 Huge credits to him for creating the [YouTube series](https://www.youtube.com/playlist?list=PLZ1QII7yudbc-Ky058TEaOstZHVbT-2hg) explaining the engine in great detail. <br>